This feature is available for Film & TV scripts only.

 If you're ready to do a second revision, then you can add a second set of marks using the "add revision" plus sign

 And if you'd rather delete a scene, you can use the omit button

-If you're ready to take the script out of revision, just select the lock icon again and say "yes" to "Reset all scene numbers and revision marks?"
+If you're ready to take the script out of revision, click on Edit again and Reset Revisions and say "yes" to "Reset all scene numbers and revision marks?"
 This will change those 1As to 2s and get rid of the marked edits, accepting the script as currently written.

 This video will give a full walk through of all the features: